Provides a salon-ready French manicure at home without the salon price tag.

-28 nails inside the kit are available in 4 different sizes, providing an easy fit for every size of hand.
+The 28 pieces inside the kit are available in different sizes, providing an easy fit for every size of hand.
 Kit also offers nail glue and a mini file for perfect application.

-20 professional salon nails can be shaped to any size and shape, whether it's coffin or stiletto.
+The 20 professional salon pieces can be shaped to any size and shape, whether it's coffin or stiletto.
 Kit provides 1 full set and 1 refill.

-Whether it’s a girl’s night out, birthday party, wedding, or other special occasions, the right manicure can be the perfect finishing touch to your outfit.
-But if you have trouble growing your nails or just don’t have time to get them to the length you’d like for your big event, false nails are a lifesaver.
+Whether it’s a girl’s night out, birthday party, wedding, or another special occasion, the right manicure can be the perfect finishing touch to your outfit.
+If you have trouble growing your nails or just don’t have time to get them to the length you’d like for your big event, false nails are a lifesaver.

 False nails sit on top of your natural nails to add length and/or change the shape.
 You can usually wear the nails for one to three weeks, depending on the type you use, though there is some upkeep involved.
 Some false nails are already colored or decorated, so you don’t have to apply polish after applying them.
 Artificial nails can damage your natural nails, though, so you have to be careful about how you apply them and how often you wear them.

 False nails are available in a few different types based on the material they’re made of and how they’re applied.

 Press-on false nails are the most common type of artificial nails.
 They’re made of acrylic and designed to cover your entire natural nail.
 You apply a strong, nail-safe glue to the back of the false nails and then press them onto your real nails.
 Press-on nails are generally the easiest type to apply at home, but they don’t last as long as other types of false nails.

 Acrylic false nails are made of the same material as press-on nails, but the acrylic isn’t preformed into the nail shape.
 Instead, you mix an acrylic powder with a liquid monomer and brush it over your natural nails.
 The mixture hardens with air exposure to form a durable set of false nails.